Warning: This article contains information on a child’stragic reaction to toothpaste and is not suitable for children.

 Denise had had some allergic reactions over the years, but nothing to compare to this one.
 The evening of April 4, 2019, she began brushing her teeth with her new toothpaste.
 Her 15-year-old sister was also in the bathroom.
 The sister said Denise almost immediately began crying, then ran into her mother’s room.

-“She said, ‘I think I’m having an allergic reaction to the toothpaste,’ and her lips were already blue,” says Monique.
+“She said, ‘I think I’m having an allergic reaction to the toothpaste,’ says Monique.
+The girl’s lips were already blue.
 “I picked her up and put her on my bed.
-I ran to the living room, told my daughter – ‘Call 911!’ – and I grabbed the EpiPen.”
+I ran to the living room, told my [older] daughter – ‘Call 911!’ – and I grabbed the EpiPen.”
 The mother administered it, and also gave Denise her asthma inhaler.

 “She was saying, ‘Mommy, I can’t breathe.’
 I was saying, ‘I love you, yes, you can ….”
 In desperation, Monique was going to run outside with Denise to meet the paramedics on the street.

-But Denise didn’t make it.
+But Denise didn’t make it – the reaction to the toothpaste was too strong.
 Her father Jose Saldate and her sisters were at the hospital when they got the bad news.

-Repeating her reminder of never making assumptions about labels or ingredients, Monique said: “This is your child’s life, and God forbid you have to go through what I’m going through.”
+Repeating her reminder of never making assumptions about labels or ingredients, Monique said: “This is your child’s life.
+God forbid you have to go through what I’m going through.”

 In the eulogy she wrote for her daughter’s funeral service, Monique notes: